 University approved housing includes the residence halls, approved fraternity and sorority houses, or christian campus house.
-Exceptions may be granted for married students, students whose parents reside within 30 miles of S&T, military veterans, students over 21 years of age, or for other justified situations.
+Exceptions may be granted for married students, students whose parents or guardian reside within 60 miles of S&T, military veterans, or for other justified situations.

 Meals are served in dining halls located in or near each complex.
 Dining halls offer full-meal service on the weekdays and partial-meal service on the weekends when school is in session.
-Throughout the year, special meals are served to provide more variety in the cafeteria service.
+Throughout the year, special meals are served to provide more variety in the dining service.
 Several meal plans are available that can be used at all on-campus retail and dining locations.
 These plans are designed to allow students the opportunity to select the meal plan that is best tailored to meet their needs.
 Students who live in the residence halls are required to contract for one of these five plans.
 Students who live off campus have the option of purchasing a dining plan if they so choose.

 How to Apply